citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/reports/create/smart-reports/configuration/generate-report.md

      In order to create a Sub Report it should already be registered and the "Query Type" should be SQL.

--   **SQL: **use this type to create report that returns the database information through a Query.
+-   **SQL**: use this type to create report that returns the database information through a Query.
 Selecting this type will display the "Designer" and "SQL" tabs and the "Business Rule" field, selecting this option will display new fields, as shown below: